Altered States

 • Explore altered states of awareness without external substances

-Limitless includes short guided mindset training experiences and longer guided visualization journeys that help users intentionally explore natural altered states of consciousness.
+Limitless includes short guided mindset training experiences and longer guided visualization journeys that help users intentionally explore natural altered consciousness states.
 Through guided imagery, focused attention, and relaxation techniques, many users experience shifts in awareness similar to those found in meditation, mindfulness, dreaming, and other non-drug altered states

 Limitless is not intended to induce psychedelic experiences or replace professional mental health care.
 Instead, it provides structured tools that help users explore natural shifts in awareness and consciousness in a safe, guided environment.